Jeff Sessions' turn in the hot seat

 But his testimony will be a dramatic sequel to the fired FBI chief's tour de force that twisted a knife in President Donald Trump's administration over the Russia investigation and still has Washington buzzing.

-It also means the Russia storm will continue to swamp President Donald Trump's agenda.
-In addition to his testimony, the fate of Special Counsel Robert Mueller is also in the air.
+It also means the Russia storm will continue to swamp Trump's agenda.
+In addition to his testimony, the fate of special counsel Robert Mueller is also in the air.

 Senators will challenge Sessions on issues raised by Comey's testimony, about his own behavior, new questions about his meetings with Russian officials and possibly his apparently tense relations with Trump.

 And while Sessions agreed to testify publicly, there are questions about his motivations.
 Does he simply want to get his side of the story out following Comey's testimony?
-Or does his appearance represent a White House-orchestrated counter attack following the damaging Comey testimony?
+Or does his appearance represent a White House-orchestrated counterattack following the damaging Comey testimony?

 What Sessions faces